Jaseci-Labs/jaseci/README.md

 ### Updates

-- New Feature: Direct jac file building from in JSCTL
+- New Feature: Direct jac file building, test, and run from in JSCTL
 - New Language Feature: Tests and testing features as first order language semantics
 - New Lang Feature: Asserts!
 - Fix: Simplified and optimized global abilities